 Why Potency Matters

 The potency of cannabis is crucial.
-The amount of THC in cannabis products has a direct effect on the medical benefits that it offers as well as the psychoactive effects that patients and consumers will feel.
+The amount of THC in cannabis products has a direct effect on the medical benefits that it offers as well as the intoxicating effects that patients and consumers will feel.
 However, as we know, cannabis strains will affect individuals differently.
 This means that while a 20% THC strain may knock some patients into a couch lock, for others, they will be able to function normally.
 For many patients, higher THC concentrations mean a higher level of relief.
 This isn’t always true though, as it is believed the most medical benefits are received when there is a full spectrum of cannabinoids and terpenes present.
 As with any substance, it is crucial to know your tolerance and limitations as well as always to consume responsibly.

 Cannabis Potency and the Benefits of a Legal Market